CoryGreenDev/Redflag-OS/README.md

 Made A distro of OPenSUSE 13.2

-Look at the file labled OPenSUSE13.2.txt for download.
+Look at the file labeled OPenSUSE13.2.txt for download.